nathan-andosen/vue-ts-webcomponent/README.md

   * Ability to listen to custom events being fired by the custom element
   * Use Typescript with Vue.js and vue-property-decorated

+## Getting started

+If you want to use this seed app to build your own Vue.js web component, follow the steps below:

+* Simple clone the repo
+* Run ``npm install``
+* Now you will want to change the name of the component, this will need to be done in a few places:
+  * Change the file names under the directory _/src_
+  * You will also need to update file url's and component names in the source files
+  * Update the index .html files in the _/build_ directory.
+These are used for development, so you can change these to your needs.
+  * Update the componentName in the _/config/rollup.config.js_ file.
+  * Also update the package file properties: _name_, _main_ and _module_.
+* You should be good to go, refer to the  build commands below in the development section.

 # Use cases:

 _How to use the custom element component in different apps with different frameworks._